amiracle/splunk_app_evidentio/README.txt

 	- default/props.conf

 Steps to configure your deployment :
-- Step 1 - Download and install the Splunk App for Evident.io from Splunkbase (URL TBD)
+- Step 1 - Download and install the Splunk App for Evident.io from Splunkbase (https://splunkbase.splunk.com/app/3204/)
 - Step 2 - Create HTTP Event Collector (HEC) Token Creation

 	- Log into your Splunk instance and click on Settings -> Data Inputs -> HTTP Event Collector.
 Click on Create New Token.
 Name the input "Dome9 Input" then click Next.